eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 # `balanced` examples

 The [`balanced`](gc.md#balanced-policy) policy (`-Xgcpolicy:balanced`) uses two types of cycle to perform GC – a partial GC cycle and a global GC *mark* cycle.
-The policy GC may have to perform a third type of cycle - a global cycle - to reclaim memory after an allocation failure that has resulted from tight memory conditions.
+The `balanced` policy GC may have to perform a third type of cycle - a global cycle - to reclaim memory after an allocation failure that has resulted from tight memory conditions.

-Partial GC cycles, global mark cycles, and global cycles set the allocation taxation threshold at the end of the cycle.
-If a partial GC cycle is not run between global mark phase increments of a global *mark* cycle, the allocation taxation threshold is set to trigger the next cycle when the *eden* space is full.
-Specifically, at the end of the partial gc cycle, the allocation threshold is set to be equal to the size of the *eden* space.

-If a partial GC cycle is run within a global *mark* cycle, the allocation taxation threshold is set to be smaller than the size of the *eden* space to allow for global mark phase increments to run in between partial GC cycles.
-Specifically, when the partial GC cycle completes within a global *mark* cycle, the allocation taxation threshold is set to be half the size of the *eden* space.
-The increment, which could be a partial GC cycle or could be a GMP increment, runs when only half of the *eden* space is available as free memory.

 Note: For more information about the cycles used in a particular policy, see [garbage collection policies](gc#garbage-collection-policies).

 The start of a `balanced` cycle is recorded in the log by the following elements and attributes: